BigALProject/Big5/src/README.md

+# Source Layout

-# All transformation code should go into
+## All transformation code should go into
     tranform/

-# Each model has it's own directory.
+## Each model has it's own directory.
   - model_a/
   - model_b/
   - model_c/
   - model_d/
         - Graph Neural Network

+## Data
+All data will go into data/ directory.
+Since the original dataset is too large to check it, ZACH PROVIDE A LINK HERE.